 To save us from our sins, the God of the Universe, of all that is good, humbled himself to become man.
-He did not have to save us, nor save us in this way; yet, he still chose to humble himself to become a baby, to become one of us: fully God and fully man.
+He did not have to save us in this way–he didn’t have to save us at all.
+Yet he still chose to humble himself to become a baby, to become one of us: fully God and fully man.
 He did this for no reason except that he loved us, and wanted us to spend eternity with him.
 That miraculous love extended so far that he was willing to lay down his life for us in order to save us from our sins.

 And then, defying and destroying our greatest obstacle, he rose from the dead and opened the gates of heaven.
 He continues to love us and to equip us with the tools to live for him, wrapping us in the mantle of justice and adorning us with diadems and jewels.
 He desperately wants you to grow in his beautiful, unruly garden of the earth; rejoice in his love, and allow him to water you with the rivers of his truth.

 This week, rejoice in your relationship with Christ.
 He has loved you with an everlasting love; love him in return by rejoicing in your prayer, your conversation, and your evangelization.

 Thank you for taking the time to read this article!
 If you enjoyed it, I would appreciate it if you left a comment or shared it with a friend.
 Just two more weeks until Christmas!

 Rejoice and be glad!